GWANGJONGHAN/GWANGJONGHAN.github.io/_posts/2021-08-02-Pyton-test-cat3.md

 ---
 layout: post
-title: 하둡 카테고리 테스트2
+title: 파이썬 카테고리 테스트3
-category: Hadoop
+category: Python
-tag: Hadoop
+tag: Python
 ---

 [Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):